Ultra-high-temperature processing: History

 The most commonly applied technique to provide a safe and shelf-stable milk is heat treatment.
 The first system involving indirect heating with continuous flow (125 C for 6 min) was manufactured in 1893.
 In 1912, a continuous-flow, direct-heating method of mixing steam with milk at temperatures of 130 to 140 C was patented.
 However, without commercially available aseptic packaging systems to pack and store the product, such technology was not very useful in itself, and further development was stalled until the 1950s.
 In 1953, APV pioneered a steam injection technology, involving direct injection of steam through a specially designed nozzle which raises the product temperature instantly, under brand name Uperiser; milk was packaged in sterile cans.
-In the 1960s APV launched the first commercial steam infusion system under the Palarisator brand name.
+In the 1960s, APV launched the first commercial steam infusion system under the Palarisator brand name.

-In Sweden, Tetra Pak launched tetrahedral paperboard cartons in 1952.
+In 1952, in Sweden, Tetra Pak launched tetrahedral paperboard cartons.
 They made a commercial breakthrough in the 1960s, after technological advances, combining carton assembling and aseptic packaging technologies, followed by international expansion.
 In aseptic processing, the product and the package are sterilized separately and then combined and sealed in a sterile atmosphere, in contrast to canning, where product and package are first combined and then sterilized.

-The Importation of Milk Act 1983 was passed by the UK Parliament following a successful appeal to the European Court of Justice that prevented the government from banning the importation of UHT milk.
+In 1983, the UK Parliament passed the Importation of Milk Act 1983, following a successful appeal to the European Court of Justice that prevented the government from banning the importation of UHT milk.

 In June 1993, Parmalat introduced its UHT milk to the United States.
-In the American market, consumers are uneasy about consuming milk that is not delivered under refrigeration, and reluctant to buy it.
+In the American market, consumers are uneasy about consuming milk that is not delivered under refrigeration, making them reluctant to buy it.
 To combat this, Parmalat is selling its UHT milk in old-fashioned containers, unnecessarily sold from the refrigerator aisle.
 UHT milk is also used for many dairy products.

-In 2008 the UK government proposed to produce 9 pints out of every 10 as UHT by 2020 which they believed would significantly cut the need for refrigeration, and thus benefit the environment by reducing greenhouse gas emissions.
-However the milk industry opposed this, and the proposition was abandoned.
+In 2008, the UK government proposed to produce nine units out of every ten as UHT by 2020, which they believed would significantly cut the need for refrigeration, and thus benefit the environment by reducing greenhouse gas emissions.
+The milk industry opposed this, however, and the proposition was abandoned.